 “Never be frustrated and always be positive.”

-As a current student in the M.S. in Business Analytics (MSBA) program, I recently have the great opportunity to interview alumna Jiaqi (Luga) Lu, a 2021 graduate who is now a data scientist in analytics at Meta in Seattle.
+As a student in the M.S. in Business Analytics (MSBA) program, I had the great opportunity to interview alumna Jiaqi (Luga) Lu, a 2021 graduate who is now a data scientist in analytics at Meta in Seattle.

 For those who might not know, Meta owns Facebook, Instagram, Messenger, and WhatsApp and is moving toward immersive experiences like augmented and virtual reality to help build the next evolution in social technology—the Metaverse.